 Havana in 3 Days

 I’d wanted to visit Cuba for so long.
-From back in the 80s when I studied European Studies at university and learnt all about the Cold War, Cuba’s revolution and long term stand off with the USA, this communist Caribbean island has fascinated me.
-In order to make this wish a reality, there’s a lot of bureaucratic red tape, but we sorted out our itinerary, flights and visas and were finally off.
+From way back in the 1980s, when I studied European Studies at university and learned all about the Cold War, Cuba’s revolution and long term stand-off with the USA, this communist Caribbean island has fascinated me.

-Getting Around
+Getting Around Havana

 Hotel Nacional Foyer